jeanlange/13-colorboxes-html/readme.md

 # protips
 * use the inspector to do experiments - save the good result into your code
+* Make sure /something/ is happening before trying to make /the real thing/ happen - console.logo

 # number representations